tomm/drupal-indymedia-alba/sites/all/modules/fckeditor/README.txt

       (remember about single quotes).

+    3. Note that the <!--pagebreak--> tag is not supported by default in Drupal.
+       You should install the Paging module: http://drupal.org/project/paging to enable the <!--pagebreak--> tag support.
+Please refer to the Paging module documentation for detailed installation instructions.

 Uploading images and files
 --------------------------

-There are three ways of uploading files: By using the built-in file browser, by using a module like IMCE or using the core upload module.
+There are three ways of uploading files: By using the built-in file browser, by using modules like IMCE, Image Browser or by using the core upload module.

 How to enable the file browser
 ------------------------------